UofLBioinformatics/seekCRIT/README.md

    -h, --help            show this help message and exit --threadNumber numberOfThreadsk
-                        Number of threads for multi-threading feature [default = 4]
+                        Number of threads for multi-threading feature [default = 4] --aligner aligner     aligner to use(for now it supports only STAR but we are working on it to support more aligners)

   --deltaPSI DELTAPSI   Delta PSI cutoff. i.e., significant event must show
                         bigger deltaPSI than this cutoff [default = 0.05]